UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 QoS are used to control access to resources and apply sustainable limits.<br>

 **Important:**<br>
-mig requires the request of at least 1 MIG slice: gres=gpu:nvidia_a100_80gb_pcie_1g.10gb:1<br>
+* mig requires the request of at least 1 MIG slice: gres=gpu:nvidia_a100_80gb_pcie_1g.10gb:1
-sxm requires the request of at least 1 H100:gres=gpu:h100:1<br>
+* sxm requires the request of at least 1 H100:gres=gpu:h100:1
-viz for onBunya jobs only<br>
+* viz for onBunya jobs only
-onBunya Accelerated Desktops with 2 or 3 GPUs will be submitted with the gpu QoS.<br>
+* onBunya Accelerated Desktops with 2 or 3 GPUs will be submitted with the gpu QoS.
-gpu still requires that at least one GPU is requested for the job as the default for number of GPUs is zero.<br>
+* gpu still requires that at least one GPU is requested for the job as the default for number of GPUs is zero.
-The max of H100 GPUs is 4 across all QoS and paritions<br>
+T* he max of H100 GPUs is 4 across all QoS and paritions

 | QOS |  Partitions |  Access| Priority | All User Group limit | User limits |